mohanmca/MohanLearningGround/src/main/md/Mind/habit_formation/If your committed to form a habit.md

 ## Template to form habit.

 * Right after <abc..>, I will do <new habit>
-* Right after anchor-behaviour.., I will do new-tiny-habit
+* Right after anchor-behaviour., I will do new-tiny-habit

 ## Why Tiny habit?